 Texas College and Texas A&M University - Central Texas in Killeen; University of Mary Hardin Baylor in Belton; and Temple College in Temple.
-Each of these facilities are experiencing phenomenal growth to meet the Quality of life, central demand. location, and opportunity have played important roles in the sustained growth the KTMPO region experiences.
-Along each the KTMPO of major transportation facilities, users of these facilities consist of businesses, commuters, school students, recreational users, freight haulers, military and medical personnel.
+Each of these facilities are experiencing phenomenal growth to meet the demand.
+Quality of life, central location, and opportunity have played important roles in the sustained growth the KTMPO region experiences.
+Along each of the KTMPO major transportation facilities, users of these facilities consist of businesses, commuters, school students, recreational users, freight haulers, military and medical personnel.